The King of the Kickboxers: Plot

 That night, Prang tells his story of how he fought and ultimately lost to Khan.
-The loss caused Prang to become a drunken hermit, and yet he had wanted revenge on Khan for a long time.
-When Jake reveals how Khan had killed his brother ten years ago, Prang is at first reluctant to teach Jake for revenge.
-However, Prang sees the opportunity as redemption and decides to put Jake through a painful regiment of training.
+The loss caused Prang to start playing the part of a drunken hermit nobody could feel threatened by and yet he had wanted revenge on Khan for a long time.
+When Jake reveals how Khan had killed his brother ten years ago, Prang is at first reluctant to teach Jake for revenge but sees the opportunity as redemption and decides to put Jake through a painful regiment of training.
 When Jake grows tired of the pain he must endure at the hands of Prang, a confrontation leads to Jake almost leaving Prang, only to apologize and decides to take the training seriously.
 Molly looks for Jake and must escape Khan's men.
 Eventually, Molly does reach Jake and the two start a romance.
 Jake becomes more proficient in martial arts and proves his mettle in an underground fight.
 When Jake begins winning his fights, it grabs the attention of Mr. McKinney, the scout for the snuff films.
 Jake accepts McKinney's offer.
 However, that night, while having dinner with Molly, Jake is stunned by the arrival of both Anderson and Capt.
 O'Day, who learns Jake's real reason why he accepted the mission.
 O'Day wants Jake off the mission, but Jake has told them he made contact and he makes his "movie" the next day.
 Anderson fully decides to side with Jake and at first reluctant, O'Day agrees as well.